HOA RFP Specifications

 • Architectural Review: The Architectural Review Committee can review and approve exterior changes and ensure that all changes comply with the Design Guidelines and the CC&Rs.

-• Financial Advisory: The Financial Advisory Committee could be tasked with reviewing and monitoring the HOA’s finances to ensure the financial position remains strong and operates responsibly.
+• Financial Advisory: The Financial Advisory Committee could review and monitor the HOA’s finances to ensure the financial position remains strong and operates responsibly.
 Additionally, they may also be tasked with obtaining and reviewing a reserve study prepared by a third-party vendor contracted by the association.

 • Welcome Committee: This group warmly welcomes new homeowners to the neighborhood.
 Members may also provide information about meetings, events, or neighborhood practices to keep new homeowners informed.